 Welcome to the Active Voice Blog, the official blog of the Wake Forest University Writing Center.
 You can find all the information you need about the Center around our main site, but this space is reserved for students, faculty, and staff to share perspectives on writing practices and processes.
 We hope you’ll find something here […]

 perendinate, v.
 “To defer until the day after tomorrow; to postpone for a day.”
-“She decided that playing frisbee on the quad was more fun than finishing her paper, so she decided to perendinate her assignment until tomorrow.” “perendinate, v.”
+He decided to perendinate on his paper just a few more days.
+“I work better under pressure anyway,” he said. “perendinate, v.”
 OED Online.
-Oxford University Press, March 2015. […]
+Oxford University Press, September 2015.
+Web.
+16 September […]

 Author Hannah Richell once described her writing process as reading a lot, writing a lot, and deleting a lot.
 What is your writing process?
 Do you jump right into the middle, or do you focus on the first few lines before moving on?
 If you’re not sure how you best approach the writing process, it […]